-Maintaining an 8" (200 mm) minimum clear space for the HS180 and a 6" (150 mm) minimum clear space for the HS75 between each row is required for adequate structural support.
-A brick or other spacer is recommended to maintain the required spacing between the chamber feet.
+Maintaining a 6" (150 mm) minimum clear space for both the HS31 and HS75 between each row is required for adequate structural support.
+A brick, wooden block, or other spacer is recommended to maintain the required spacing between the chamber feet.